In-Person, On-Farm

 While we will help facilitate informal carpool coordination closer to the event, securing a rental car ensures autonomy and reduces logistical constraints.

-For any meeting questions, contact any member of our team:
+For meeting questions, contact any member of our team:

 Jessica Hulse Dillon, Senior Director: jhulsedillon@soilclimatealliance.org